-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: For the examination, the students will receive an examination feedback summary sheet giving details of the common mistakes that were identified from the assessed exam scripts.
 It also lists the maximum, minimum and means marks for each question and the number of students attempting it.
 Feedback specific to each question is additionally provided to aid the students.